 About This Course

-Our face-to-face course, complete with presentations, group discussions and case examples, promises to make pharmacovigilance colorful, dynamic, marvelous and interesting.
+Our course, complete with presentations, group discussions and case examples, promises to make pharmacovigilance colorful, dynamic, marvelous and interesting.

 The aim of this interactive one-day course is to provide an introduction to Good Pharmacovigilance Practice (GVP) for those at the Good Manufacturing Practice (GMP)/GVP interface.
 This includes those managing product quality complaints, supply/distribution chains and GMP quality systems.
 We also explore the contrasting role of the Qualified Person (QP) for pharmacovigilance.